frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/opening-invoice-creation-tool.md

 The Opening Invoice Creation Tool allows importing data of outstanding Purchase or Sales Invoices into ERPNext.
 This specific tool is used in place of the Data Import Tool for cases where the Item data is irrelevant and outstanding balances against Customers/Suppliers are to be imported into ERPNext.

-To access the tool, go to:
+To access the Opening Invoice Creation Tool, go to:

 > Home > Accounting > Opening and Closing > Opening Invoice Creation Tool